Goulds Corners State Forest

 Spring Street, Dobbins Road and Jerusalem roads are not plowed across state forest.
 There is 4-5 car parking at the end of Spring Street.
 (N43.80382, W75.97882) All coordinates provided are in decimal degrees using NAD83/WGS84 datum.

 Practice Leave No Trace (Leaves DEC website) principles when recreating on state land to enjoy the outdoors responsibly; minimize impact on the natural resources and avoid conflicts.

 Tree species include plantation conifers such as red pine, white pine and scotch pine, along with natural stands of hemlock, hard maple, soft maple, white ash, and black cherry.
 Wood products harvested from this forest consist of pine pulp, poles, saw timber, high quality hardwood veneer, firewood and fuel chips.
 The Rodman - Barnes Corners deer yards and Jefferson County's Washington Park's recreational trail system also border this state forest.

 Goulds Corners is part of Tug Hill North Unit Management Area.
 Tug Hill North Unit Management Area is comprised of 8 state forests and one wildlife management area.
 The unit is a patchwork of state owned parcels located west of Lowville, South of Copenhagen and east of Adams and located in the Lewis County towns of Harrisburg, Martinsburg, Montague and Pinckney and the Jefferson County towns of Lorraine, Rodman, Rutland and Worth.

-The draft plan is linked below and also available on CD or for review in our Watertown or Lowville offices.
-Any individual or organization interested in providing comments on the management plan can contact Andrea Mercurio at NYSDEC 7327 State Hwy 812, Lowville, New York 13367 or e-mail email@example.com.
+The Final plan is linked below.
+Any individual or organization with questions about the management plan can contact Andrea Mercurio at NYSDEC 7327 State Hwy 812, Lowville, New York 13367